CYCLONE GABRIELLE UPDATES: View our traffic map for the latest available information on road closures and delays.(external link)

 If your vehicle is not insured, we recommend you have a suitably qualified automotive technician complete a thorough inspection of the vehicle.
 They may recommend you take it to a specialist repair certifier.

-If you have your vehicle repaired, it must be repaired safely.
-The repairs need to be undertaken by a reputable repairer who will ensure repairs are carried out to the manufacturers repair specifications.
+If you have your vehicle repaired, it must be repaired safely by a reputable repairer.
+They'll ensure repairs are carried out to the manufacturer's repair specifications.

 RepairCert NZ have more guidance on how to deal with water damaged vehicles(external link)